ChristopherWerby/code-modules/README.md

 	*	The Portfolio (top-level-modules) items now work in the various navigation markup forms.
 *	Some clean-up for navigation changes.
 *	Add a Dropdown Divider for top navigation that's null on the other navigation forms.
+	*	Defined as null by default and as 'dropdown-divider' for top navigation.
 *	Remove single blog post and single portfolio item from navigation.

+**v0.4.17**
+_Begin Date - 2021-08-17_

+*	Flesh out the About page.
+*	Add photos for fake team members.
+*	Create a Customers module with fake logos.

 [![][piplogo]][pipurl]